 The National Frontiers of Engineering Symposium was launched by the INAE in 2006 as one of its annual flagship events.
 It brings together young and outstanding engineering professionals (aged ~30-45 years) from industry, universities, and research organizations to deliberate upon emerging and leading-edge research and development work in the domain of engineering and technology.
 Convening engineering professionals and technologists from various fields and providing a platform for braintorming the contemporary and futuristic issues related to frontiers areas translational research and innovation.
 The desired mode of interaction may include collaborative work, complementary development of new techniques and approaches, and establishment of contacts among the next generation of leaders in engineering.
 The format of the symposia encourages both formal and informal discussion in groups as well as one-on-oneformat.
 Speakers may be advised to focus their talks on current cutting-edge research in their respective disciplines to colleagues outside their field and to address questions such as: What are the major research problems and distinctive tools used?
 What are the current limitations in advancing and possible ways to overcome these limitations?

-The 12th National Frontiers of Engineering (12NatFoE) Symposium will be held for 2 days (17-18 September 2018) conducted through evenings.
+The 12th National Frontiers of Engineering (12NatFoE) Symposium was held for 2 days (17-18 September 2018) conducted through evenings.
 There are three segments to the Symposium.

 Since Newton’s discovery of composite nature of white light in 1664, remote sensing in all ranges of wavelength has been used to study the properties of terrestrial/ extra-terrestrial surface and environment.
 Conventional techniques of surface/ sub-surface investigation involve detailed field mapping, sampling and extensive chemical and mineralogical analyses.
 However, remote sensing techniques offer quick, non-destructive, up-to-date and accurate information from spaceborne/airborne sensors.
 In earth science, remote sensing has been widely used for lithological mapping, structural interpretation and to aid in prospecting for ores and hydrocarbons.
 In addition, remote sensing has been proven an important source of information in developing a decision support system for susceptibility, preparedness and mitigation during the event of a natural disaster.